 Chart.js is compatible with all the modern browsers and responsive behavior of the charts can be enabled by some configuration in the charts.

 Chart.js provides really good and comprehensive documentation to get started with.

 Morris Charts has “good-looking charts shouldn’t be difficult” as their motto.
 This charting library is also a popular charting library and is used in many admin templates – free and premium alike.
 The charts used in Morris charts focus on simplicity and effectiveness.

 There are 4 types of charts in the library – line, area, bar, and donut charts.

 Morris charts provide a free license.
-The license details are provided in the website.
-There is also a detailed documentation for the charts.
+The license details are provided on the website.
+There is also detailed documentation for the charts.

 Flot charts is another one of the charting libraries frequently seen in admin templates and other web applications.
 This charting library has many different charts to help visualize data with simplicity and attractive features in your web application.
 These include stacked charts, thresholding the data, tracking curves with a crosshair to name a few.

 Flot charts are compatible with the following browsers.